Learning-Augmented Robust Algorithmic Recourse: Experiments

-Figure~\ref{fig:cost-validity-trade-off} depicts the Pareto frontier of the trade-off between the worst-case validity and cost of recourse for all datasets (rows) and models (columns).
-The Pareto frontier for RBR is obtained by varying the parameters of RBR exactly as is done in~\citep{NguyenBN+22}.
-In particular, we set the ambiguity sizes $\epsilon_1$ and $\epsilon_0$ to $\epsilon_0, \epsilon_1 \in [0, 1]$ with increments of 0.5, and the maximum recourse cost $\delta = \|\xz - \robx\|_1 + \delta_+$ to $\delta_+ \in [0, 1]$ with increments of 0.2.
-The Pareto frontier for Algorithm \ref{alg:l1-linf} and ROAR is computed by varying $\alpha \in [0.02, 0.2]$ in increments of 0.02.
-For ROAR and our algorithm, we used three different $\lambda$s: 0.05, 0.1, and 0.2, and the trade-off for each choice is plotted with a different color.
-To avoid overcrowding, we only included the results of $\lambda = 0.05$ for ROAR.
-Increasing $\lambda$ to 0.1 does not change the trade-off and $\lambda = 0.2$ degrades the validity even further.
+By setting $\beta=1$, our algorithm can be used to compute robust recourse.
+In this section, we perform a more detailed comparison with ROAR by breaking down the robustness to understand the effect of each term in Equation~\eqref{eq:recourse}.
+The first term is a proxy for \emph{validity} and the second term is the cost of modifying $\xz$.
+To compute validity, as opposed to computing a possibly different model for each instance, as is done till now, we compute a single model for the entire dataset.
+Following prior work~\citep{UpadhyayJL21, NguyenBN+22}, this model is obtained by training a model on a shifted version of the datasets.
+We call the validity with respect to this new model as \emph{future validity}.
+See Appendix~\ref{sec:app-experimental-details}.

-For logistic regression models (left panel in Figure~\ref{fig:cost-validity-trade-off}), where the \emph{optimal} worst-case model can be computed efficiently, our algorithm (regardless of choice of $\lambda$) \emph{almost} always dominates RBR and ROAR in terms of both cost and worst-case validity.
-The validity of RBR and ROAR remains low over all datasets specifically in real-world datasets.
-On the other hand, our algorithm displays a wide range for validity: low for $\lambda=0.2$ to almost 1 for $\lambda=0.05$.
-Consistent with prior work~\citep{PawelczykDHKL23}, the cost of the recourse increases significantly for validity values that reach 1.
+Figure~\ref{fig:cost-validity-trade-off-future} depicts the trade-off between future validity and cost for all datasets and models.
+In each curve, we varied $\alpha \in [0.02, 0.2]$ in increments of 0.02.
+We used 4 different $\lambda$s: 0.05, 0.1, 0.2, and 0.3, and the trade-off for each $\lambda$ is plotted with a different color.
+To avoid overcrowding, we only included the results of $\lambda = 0.1$ for ROAR.
+Using $\lambda=0.05$ does not change the trade-off for ROAR, and using $\lambda=0.2,$ or $0.3$ degrades the validity even further.
+For our algorithm, sometimes different $\lambda$ values create similar trade-offs, in which case we only include the results for one of them.
+Also note that our algorithm runs much faster (10-100x) than ROAR for all parameters.
+See Appendix~\ref{sec:app-experimental-details}.

-For neural network models (right panel in Figure~\ref{fig:cost-validity-trade-off}), gradient ascent is not guaranteed to find the \emph{optimal} worst-case model.
-Perhaps due to this, we observe that the worst-case validity of RBR and ROAR are improved for neural network models compared to the logistic regression models.
-However, the validity is still generally lower compared to ours (except for Figure~\ref{fig:cost_validity_tradeoff_nn_synthetic}).
-The worst-case validity of our algorithm for neural network models improves for high $\lambda$s but degrades slightly for low $\lambda$s, compared to logistic models.
-However, the cost of recourse is generally lower for all algorithms perhaps again due to the challenge of computing the optimal worst-case model~\citep{GuoJC+23}.
+Figure~\ref{fig:cost-validity-trade-off-future} indicates that our algorithm often Pareto dominates ROAR, i.e., it achieves higher validity with a smaller cost.
+While the validity of our algorithm often approaches 1 for smaller $\lambda$ values, this is not the case for ROAR.
+In addition, the validity is lower for both approaches when using neural network models.
+Moreover, consistent with \citet{PawelczykDHKL23}'s observation, the cost of recourse can increase significantly for validity values close to 1.